jcsherin/jcsherin.github.io/posts/2025-06-06-record-shredding-part-1/index.md

 # How Repetition Levels Work

-When compared to definition levels the computation of repetition levels is complicated.
+The computation of repetition levels is complicated relative to definition levels.

+The repetition level is a count of the repeated fields in path.
+The _n<sup>th</sup>_ repeated field has a repetition level of _n_.
+Non-repeated fields contribute to overall nesting of the structure but does not increment the repetition level count.

+To demarcate the beginning of a new list the first element inherits the repetition level of its parent repeated field.
+The subsequent elements in the list have a repetition level equal to the repeated field.

+The first repeated field has a repetition level of one.
+But it does not have a parent.
+So the repetition level of the first element is chosen to be zero.
+This is a special case.
+If the data type of the first repeated field is non-primitive, then the first element in the nested repeated field will inherit the repetition level value of zero.
+This is repeated for additional levels of nesting.

+The zero repetition level therefore is valuable in identifying record boundaries.
+It indicates the start of a new record.

+## Same Sequence Different Shapes

+All three examples in Figure 5. have the same sequence of values but the nested list structure is different in each case.
+By working through this example it will become evident how repetition levels correctly encodes the different structures making it possible to correctly reassemble the original nested data structure.

 ![Repeated field with same value sequence but different arrangements](img/example_1_rep_levels.svg) _Figure 5.
 Nested repeated fields with similar values but different structures_

-All the examples in figure 5. have the same sequence of values.
-The repetition levels is the key metadata which has to be computed during shredding which will allow us to reassemble any of them back to its original form.

-The repetition level is a count of the repeated fields in a path.
-So the _n<sup>th</sup>_ repeated field will have a repetition level of _n_.
-Non-repeated fields contribute to overall nesting of the structure but do not increment the repetition level count.

-Let us begin by computing the repetition levels for _Record 1_.

-For simplicity let us substitute the outer list with variable names like _x_ and _y_ instead of the actual list contents to reduce verbosity.
-So the outer list is `[x, y]` where _x_ and _y_ represents the original inner list elements.
+Let us begin with _Record 1_ and for improved readability substitute the inner lists with variable names _x_ and _y_.

+_[x, y]_

-The first rule says, the repetition level of the first list element is the same as that of its parent repeated field.
+The goal here is to compute the repetition levels for _x_ and _y_ in the first repeated field.

-The outer list is the first repeated field in this path and its repetition level is one.
-Since it does not have a parent repeated field, we treat this as a special case and give _x_ the repetition level of zero (instead of one) as an application of the first rule.

-The second rule is that every subsequent element within that same list will have a repetition level equal to the repeated field.

-The outer list has a repetition level of one.
-So the remaining elements which is just _y_ will have a repetition level of one.

-What we have at this point is an intermediate result.
-The inner lists have not been evaluated.

 <table>
   <thead>
-    <tr><th colspan="3">Intermediate Result</th></tr>
+    <tr><th colspan="4">Outer List</th></tr>
     <tr>
-      <th>value</th>
-      <th>contents</th>
-      <th>repetition level</th>
+      <th>Variable Name</th>
+      <th>Value</th>
+      <th>Repetition Level</th>
+      <th>Reason</th>
     </tr>
   </thead>
   <tbody>